Britannia Removals

 More info on the IFX website.

-Your Move to Russia With Britannia
+Moving to Russia with Britannia

-Britannia can provide an excellent removal and shipping service to Russia, and household and personal effects can be transported by road van, sea containers, or by air.
+Your Move to Russia with Britannia – Britannia provides excellent removal and shipping services to Russia.
+Household and personal effects can be transported by road van, sea containers, or by air.
 Britannia has established a long standing and successful relationship with a network of dedicated removers in Russia, who will be able to assist you with your destination services.

 Living in Russia

-Russia is located on both the European and Asian continents, the two parts divided by the Ural Mountains and the Ural River, and is the largest country in the world and the ninth most populous nation, with over 140 million people.
+Russia is located on both the European and Asian continents, the two parts divided by the Ural Mountains and the Ural River.
+It is the largest country in the world and the ninth most populous nation, with over 140 million people.
 Russia stretches over 9 time zones and most of the Russian landscape consists of vast plains except for the Urals and some mountain ranges in the south and east.
 The Russian Federation was founded in 1991, after the collapse of communism and the dissolution of the Soviet Union.
-It is one of the world’s largest economies nowadays, a major political and economic force, and is a member of the G8, G20 and the Council of Europe for example.
+It is one of the world’s largest economies today, a major political and economic force, and is a member of the G8, G20 and the Council of Europe for example.

 Although there are some significant inequalities across the vast Russian territory, it has emerged as a modern and culturally diverse country since the fall of communism.
 Expats moving to Russia tend to move to one of the bigger cities on the European continent, such as Saint Petersburg, or Moscow.
 While some might complain about the slightly harsher climate, inefficient bureaucracy or the higher levels of crime, if you choose your final destination and neighbourhood wisely, you’ll have the chance to enjoy a rich and unique culture and an interesting lifestyle.